An Ethiopian Saves – Jeremiah 38

 “He is in your hands,” King Zedekiah answered.
 “The king can do nothing to oppose you.”

 It is during these times of shock and despair that many of us realize how truly dependent we are upon the grace and mercy of God.
-He is our only hope to survive and to make it through our crisis to a better day.
+He is our only hope of survival, and to make it through our crisis to a better day.

-God would save Jeremiah out of his crisis.
-He would not reach down Himself to pull Jeremiah out of the mire.
-Instead, about the time Jeremiah must have given up struggling in his hunger and thirst and prepared himself to suffer a rejected and forgotten death, God sent him a savior.
-Someone who would step out of his comfort zone to take a significant risk in order to save Jeremiah from sure death.
+Just like for us, God would save Jeremiah out of his crisis.
+But He would not reach down Himself to pull Jeremiah out of the mire.
+Instead, about the time Jeremiah must have come close to giving up, struggling in his hunger and thirst, preparing himself to suffer a rejected and forgotten death, God sent him a savior.
+Someone who would step out of his own comfort zone to take a significant risk in order to save Jeremiah from certain death.

 Ebed-Melek must have known that the king had given his approval to those officials to do whatever they wished to Jeremiah.
-And there was a strong possibility that the king would respond to his plea by instructing them to throw Ebed-Melek into the cistern along with Jeremiah.
+And there was a strong possibility that the king would respond to his plea by instructing them to throw Ebed-Melek into the cistern, as well.
 But God granted Ebed-Melek favor for his brave and faithful action to save the prophet.
 The king agreed with his plea and sent thirty officials with him to pull Jeremiah out of the well, saving his life.

-Six centuries later, another Ethiopian official would become the first recorded person in the Bible after Pentecost to hear the good news of Jesus Christ from a missionary and to believe upon the Lord Jesus Christ.
-The missionary, the disciple Phillip, was specifically sent by the Lord to meet this Ethiopian official who was riding a chariot home on a remote road after worshiping in Jerusalem.
-Was this special blessing due to the faithful action of the Ethiopian man who had come forward to save the prophet Jeremiah many hundreds of years earlier?
-God’s blessings are not limited by time or space.
-(The account is found in Acts 8).
+Six centuries later, another Ethiopian official would become the very first recorded person in the Bible, after Pentecost, to hear the good news of the gospel from a traveling missionary, and to believe upon the Lord Jesus Christ, as recorded in Acts chapter 8.
+The missionary, the disciple Phillip, was specifically sent by the Lord to meet this Ethiopian official, who was riding home in a chariot on a remote road after worshiping in Jerusalem.
+Was this special blessing perhaps due to the faithful action of that Ethiopian man who had come forward to save the prophet Jeremiah, many hundreds of years earlier?
+It might be the case, as God’s blessings and favor are not limited by time or space.
+As one saved, another was saved in return, and carried the good news of the kingdom to his land and fellow people.
+Who knows what is in the mind of God?

 Reflection

-What situation surrounds you today that you are totally powerless over?
+Do any situations surround you today that you feel totally powerless over?

 Lord, I acknowledge my utter dependance upon You and Your grace, mercy, and love for me.
-I lift to You the crisis before me and ask for your favor, deliverance, and guidance.
-Show me what I or my loved one must do to survive and to come through it to a brighter day.
+I lift to You the difficulties before me and ask for your favor, deliverance, and guidance.
+Show me what I or my loved ones must do to survive and to come through our trials to a brighter day.
 Thank You for all that You do and have done for me.
 In Jesus’ name we pray, Amen.